Children's Day 2023 Tomorrow: History, Significance And Celebrations

 Trending Now

-Children’s Day was first observed on November 20 declared by Universal Children’s Day by the United Nations but after the death of Pandit Jawaharlal Nehru in the year 1964, the Indian Parliament passed a resolution to mark the first Prime Minister’s birth anniversary as Children’s day.
+This day holds special significance as it is dedicated to the millions of children in our country, emphasizing their importance in shaping the nation’s future.
+The celebration of Children’s Day is not merely a tribute to Jawaharlal Nehru but a day to reflect on the rights and aspirations of children.
+The vision is to provide them with opportunities to grow, learn, and flourish.
+Also known as Bal Diwas, Children’s Day was first observed on November 20 declared by Universal Children’s Day by the United Nations but after the demise of Pandit Jawaharlal Nehru in the year 1964, the Indian Parliament passed a resolution to mark the first Prime Minister’s birth anniversary as Children’s day.

 You may like to read